Reading North (UK Parliament constituency)

 Reading North was a borough constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elected one Member of Parliament (MP) by the first past the post system of election.
 The constituency covered an area in and around the town of Reading in the county of Berkshire.

 History

 The Reading North parliamentary constituency was first created for the 1950 general election by splitting the previous parliamentary constituency of Reading into North and South divisions.
-These constituencies were merged back into a single Reading constituency in for the 1955 general election.
+These constituencies were merged back into a single Reading constituency for the 1955 general election.

-The Reading North constituency was recreated in 1974, when it was contested and won for the Conservative Party by Tony Durant.
+The Reading North constituency was recreated in 1974, when it was won for the Conservative Party by Tony Durant.
 In 1983 the constituencies in Reading were reorganised, creating the new constituencies of Reading East and Reading West.
 Tony Durant went on to hold the Reading West constituency until 1997.

 In both its incarnations, the constituency included Reading town centre.